 The survey and conference were funded by the European Union’s Instrument contributing to Stability and Peace (IcSP) as well as the United Nations Population Fund (UNFPA), the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), the United Nations International Children’s Emergency Fund (UNICEF) and the OSCE participating States Austria, Finland, Germany, Italy, Norway, the United States and Sweden.
 The conference was organised in collaboration with UNFPA, the United Nations Development Program, UNICEF and UN Women.

 Managed by the European Commission’s Service for Foreign Policy Instruments, the Instrument contributing to Stability and Peace (IcSP) provides short- and mid-term assistance on conflict prevention, crisis-response and peace-building actions around the world.
-There are currently around 200 projects in over 75 countries.
+There are currently around .
 These IcSP projects are implemented by Non-Governmental Organisations, the UN and other International Organisations, EU Member State agencies and regional and sub-regional organisations.

 For more information

 - Service for Foreign Policy Instruments